 - Use decision gates: approve workflow, prototype, architecture, API contracts, QA plan, and rollout plan before each phase expands.

-- Instrument operations: track delayed assignments, ETA variance, proof-of-delivery completion, support tickets, and route exceptions from launch.
+- Instrument operations: track delayed assignments, ETA variance, proof-of-delivery completion, support tickets, route exceptions, failed delivery reasons, and cost-to-serve trends from launch.

 - Keep optimization out of the first release unless it is the core product: manual dispatch plus good data can be a better first step than premature algorithmic routing.